paulcodr/macbackup/README.md

 # Who
 Anyone who needs to swap out Macs but Migration Assistant or Time Machine backup is not available.
+This script would be especially useful for those who need to manage multiple macOS computers.

 # How